Business Risks

 Countermeasures

-In the Otsuka group, strategic decisions and allocation of resources appropriate for the group as a whole are made based on reports of business operations from group companies and analysis of those reports.
-The group's core businesses are the Pharmaceutical Business and the Nutraceutical Business.
-In particular, the group allocates resources primarily to products and pipeline in the psychiatry and neurology area, products and pipeline, especially led by Japan, and new technologies in the Pharmaceutical Business, and new businesses and pioneering high-growth markets in the Nutraceutical Business.
-Furthermore, to respond appropriately to changes in domestic and international market environments, the group examines the possible existence of various risks, and promptly reports the findings to management.
-Specifically, the group focuses on proposing solutions based on new concepts that address yet-to-emerge needs and social issues, and creating original products based on its unique and diverse businesses.
+Furthermore, to adaptively interpret changes in domestic and international market environments and respond appropriately, the group examines the possible existence of various risks, and promptly reports the findings to management.
+Specifically, the group focuses on proposing solutions based on new concepts that address yet-to-emerge needs and social issues, and creating original products and services based on its unique and diverse businesses.
 In addition, the group's distinctive and diverse products enable it to disperse its overall business risk and respond to changes in the market environment related to changes in personal consumption trends.

 The Company also enacted the Otsuka Group Global Code of Business Ethics and related global policies, and is using these as the basis of standardized training throughout global operations, which in turn will lead to the creation of a system for the collective control of group companies.
 Based on matters prescribed in the Regulations of the Board of Directors and the Affiliated Company Management Regulations, information from domestic and overseas group companies is collected and exchanged regularly, and by requiring the approval of the Company for important matters, a group cooperation framework has been established.
 In addition, the Company periodically conducts internal audits of domestic and overseas group companies, and has built a monitoring framework and established a group-wide internal reporting system.
+The Company maintains good relationships with financial institutions and is proactively diversifying its funding sources, and raises funds through bond issues and other methods as necessary.
+The Company also maintains line of credit commitments with multiple financial institutions as a precaution against the event that it is unable to raise sufficient funds using these methods due to market disruption.
+In addition, it makes timely revisions to funding plans based on the most current information.

 Corporate Brand Management